nhalstead/transferable/README.md

 }
 ```

-By attaching the interface `NoDanglingRelationships` you allow the `TransferableRelationship` to check before it gets deleted to ensure
+By attaching the interface `NoDanglingRelationships` you enable checks before deletion to ensure no relationships are connected that could be transferred.
- it can't be deleted if it still has relationships attached.

 ### What now?

-Ok so we have things working so now we are able to block delete actions if we have relationships that can be transfered still attached, what now?
+We're able to block delete actions if we have relationships that can be transferred still attached, what now?

 This package provides a few extra functions to all models that use `TransferableRelationship` to make things easy and efficient.
-If a model wants to transfer its relationships to another model you an use the example below:
+If a model wants to transfer its relationships to another model you can use the example below:

 ```php
 <?php